penske-media-corp/pmc-larva/packages/larva-svg/README.md

 # Larva SVG

-This package contains **brand-agnostic** SVG logos and icons for PMC's websites.
+SVGs and SVG sprites are a great way to handle icons as an alternative to icon fonts which can weigh down a page and be inaccessible for users.
+This package contains **brand-agnostic** SVG logos and icons for PMC's websites as both individual files and as an SVG sprite, a wonderful alternative to icon fonts.

+An SVG sprite is basically a single file that contains a bunch of SVGs (similar to CSS background image sprites) that can be loaded one time, then in the markup of a page, you can use a shorthand `use` tag to refer to the id of an SVG from the larger sprite file.
+This minimizes both HTTP requests and provides a standardized way to handle icons.

 The package provides:

 1. Indivdual, optimized SVG icons
 1. A pre-built SVG sprite to use along with the `c-icon` Larva pattern